yohannj/cybersec-ctf-box/javansomware/solution/README.md

 Encryption algorithm is fully reversible.

 ## Exploitation
 We have in our hand a jar file.
-We can access its content using a decompiler.
-We can use an [online version](https://www.decompiler.com/).
+To access its content we can use a decompiler.
+For example this [online version](https://www.decompiler.com/).

 The decompiled jar contains a single java file: Ransom.java.
 ```java